 Continue your journey by bus:

 The ORN bus leaves from Terminal 3 every three hours for Mainz main station.
-Tickets cost about EUR 10.00, travel time: about 1.5 hours.
+Travel time: about 1.5 hours.

 The timetable for connections from Frankfurt-Hahn Airport to Mainz is available here.